Christian Yelich Player Props: Brewers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks sixth in the league with a collective 9.5 strikeouts per nine innings.

-- The Red Sox have the 24th-ranked team ERA among all league pitching staffs (5.19).
+- The Red Sox have a 5.08 team ERA that ranks 25th across all MLB pitching staffs.

-- The Red Sox are sending Pivetta (0-1) to the mound to make his fourth start of the season.
-He is 0-1 with a 4.50 ERA and 16 strikeouts through 14 2/3 innings pitched.
+- The Red Sox are sending Whitlock (1-1) to the mound to make his third start of the season.

-- The right-hander last appeared in relief on Thursday, when he tossed 2/3 innings against the Minnesota Twins while giving up hits.
+- His last time out was in relief on Saturday when the right-hander tossed 2/3 innings against the Milwaukee Brewers while giving up hits.

-- In three games this season, the 30-year-old has put up an ERA of 4.50, with 10.3 strikeouts per nine innings.
-Opponents are hitting .204 against him.

 © 2023 Data Skrive.
 All rights reserved.